 The digital transformation is increasingly reaching the industrial sector: machines and systems are networked.
-Due to the automatic and digital handling of production processes information is transparent and available at anytime, anywhere.
+Due to the automatic and digital handling of production processes, information is transparent and available anytime, anywhere.
 The fourth industrial revolution has begun.

 But what advantages does industry 4.0 really offer companies?
-And what can happen if cyber-criminals use total networking for their benefit?
+And what can happen if cybercriminals use this complete networking of production plants and systems for their benefit?

 The dawn of a new age